MicrosoftDocs/azure-docs/articles/sql-database/sql-database-view-oldest-restore-point.md

 In this How To topic, you learn how to view the oldest restore point from service-generated backups of an Azure SQL database.

-## View the oldest restore point from the service-generated backups of an Azure SQL database using the Azure portal
+## View the oldest restore point using the Azure portal

 1. Open the **SQL database** blade for your database.